“Not forgiving is like swallowing rat poison and waiting for the rat to die.” (3)

 Remember: WITH YOUR OWN MEASURE YOU WILL BE MEASURED

 There are three basic ways that people respond to conflict.
 These responses may be arranged on a curve that resembles a hill.
 On the left slope of the hill, we find the escape responses to conflict.
 The right side is the attack responses.
 And in the center, we find the peacemaking responses.
-Moving from left to right on the curve also involves a move from private to public and voluntary to forced solutions (4).
+Moving from left to right on the curve also involves moving from private to public and voluntary to forced solutions (4).

 The three responses found on the left side of the slippery slope are called the escape responses.
 People tend to use these responses when they are more interested in avoiding conflict than in resolving it.
 These responses are used to create an illusion of peace (i.e., peacefaking) and not the reality of peace (4).